msardello/python-data-pipeline/README.md

 ## 👤 Author

 Created by Marc Sardello
-Learning, experimentation, and exploration in Python, data engineering, and automation.
-Focus on clean structure, testability, and real-world SE-style data workflows.
+Learning, experimentation, and exploration in Python, data engineering, and automation with a focus on clean structure and testability.

 ---